Boeing B-29 / B-50 Superfortress

 B-29B

-Initially the armament was two .50 in AN/M2 machine guns and one 20 mm M2 cannon which was soon changed to three .50 in AN/M2s.
+Initially, the armament consisted of two .50 in AN/M2 machine guns and one 20 mm M2 cannon, which was later replaced with three .50 in AN/M2s.

-Also incorporated on this version was an improved APQ-7 “Eagle” bombing through-overcast radar that was fitted in an airfoil shaped radome under the fuselage.
+Furthermore, this version incorporated an enhanced APQ-7 “Eagle” bombing through-overcast radar, which was installed in an airfoil-shaped radome beneath the fuselage.

 B-29C

-The B-29C was a modification of the B-29A re-engined with improved Wright R-3350 engines.
+The B-29C variant was developed by upgrading the B-29A model with enhanced Wright R-3350 engines.

 B-29D (XB-44)

-It also had a taller vertical stabilizer and a strengthened wing.
+Additionally, the B-29D featured a taller vertical stabilizer and a reinforced wing.

-When World War II ended, the B-29D was given the quartet of Wasp Major engines to become the B-50, which served throughout the 1950s in the U.S. bomber fleet.
+Following the conclusion of World War II, the B-29D was retrofitted with the quartet of Wasp Major engines, resulting in the B-50 variant, which served in the U.S. bomber fleet throughout the 1950s.

 Testbeds